vingerha/apexcharts-card/README.md

 ## This is a copy of the ApexCharts Card by [@RomRider](https://github.com/RomRider) as the original repo seems no longer supported since mid 2024 <!-- omit in toc -->

-**Created July 2025 and whilst this is still there: in the process of cleaning, fixing, updating which may take quite a while as the basis was old-ish too :)**
+**Created July 2025 and until further notice: in the process of cleaning, fixing, updating which may take quite a while**

 **Disclaimer**:
 I am not a seasoned frontend developer.
 The card itself is quite technical as well as its librayr apexcharts.js, which adds challenges to my lack of development skills.
 As a result I am OK to spend time to fix issues that are multi-user impacting i.e. major and/or no workarounds found. **I appreciate PR's that are thoroughly tested, do contact me up front so I can be prepared :)**